panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 user.name; // => 'Jon Snow'
 ```

-Looking at the line 2 of the `User` body you'll see `name;` declaration of a public instance field `name`.
+Looking at line 2 of the `User` body you'll see `name;` declaration of a public instance field `name`.

-The public fields declared such way give more readability to the class code: you just look at the declarations and you know what data the class manipulates.
+The public fields declared such a way are more readable: you just look at the declarations and you know what data the class manipulates.

-Moreover, the class fields declaration can be initialized right away at declaration.
+Moreover, the class field can be initialized right away at declaration.

 ```javascript{2}
 class User {